alataq/keychaindb/readme.md

 ```

 ### Rebuilding
-You can rebuild the database by calling the reconstruct method on the SOC manager:
+You can rebuild the database by calling the reconstruct method on the SOC manager.
+It will return a promise. :

 ```js
 db.SOCManager.reconstruct()